University of Glasgow

 We do not consider applications from final year undergraduates.

-If you have already received funding from NHS Education Scotland for psychological training within the last two years, you are unlikely to be able to apply this year.
+If you have received funding in the last 2 years from NHS Education Scotland for psychological training you are unlikely to be considered.

-Please see our Entry Requirements page for more details.
+Please see our Entry Requirements page for details.

 Qualifications:

-Please see our Entry Requirements page for more details.
+Please see our Entry Requirements page for details.

 Experience:

-Please see our Entry Requirements page for more details.
+Please see our Entry Requirements page for what experience is relevant.

 Residence: